US drug trial begins for brother of Honduras president

 NEW YORK (AP) - Jury selection in the drug trafficking trial of a brother of Honduras’ president has begun in federal court in Manhattan.

 U.S. prosecutors allege 41-year-old Juan Antonio “Tony” Hernández used his government connections to smuggle U.S.-bound cocaine through Honduras.
-They have labeled his brother, Honduras President Juan Orlando Hernández, a co-conspirator, though he hasn’t been charged.
+They have labeled his brother, Honduras President Juan Orlando Hernández, a co-conspirator, though he has not been charged.

 President Hernández has denied the allegations, saying drug traffickers extradited under his government are seeking revenge.
 Prosecutors say President Hernández took some $1.5 million in drug proceeds to win his first presidential campaign in 2013.